mother-of-all-self-hosting/ansible-role-docmost/docs/configuring-docmost.md

 ## Prerequisites

-To run a Docmost instance it is necessary to prepare a [Redis](https://redis.io/) server for managing a metadata database.
+To run a Docmost instance it is necessary to prepare a [Postgres](https://redis.io/) database server and [Redis](https://redis.io/) server for managing a metadata database.

-If you are looking for an Ansible role for Redis, you can check out [this role (ansible-role-redis)](https://github.com/mother-of-all-self-hosting/ansible-role-redis) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
+If you are looking for Ansible roles for them, you can check out [ansible-role-postgres](https://github.com/mother-of-all-self-hosting/ansible-role-postgres) and [ansible-role-redis](https://github.com/mother-of-all-self-hosting/ansible-role-redis), both of which are maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
 Note that the team recommends to have a look at [this role (ansible-role-valkey)](https://github.com/mother-of-all-self-hosting/ansible-role-valkey) for [Valkey](https://valkey.io/) instead.

 ## Adjusting the playbook configuration